Your guide to cap table management as a busy founder

 This post outlines five recognizable stages of startup growth and the cap table related ‘stuff’ that you need to care about at each stage.
 Our goal is to help you focus on what’s important now and help you avoid costly cap table related mistakes down the road.

-- Stage 3: First employees - Your first cap table edits and your first 409A valuation
+Stage 3: First employees - Your pre-seed cap table edits and your first 409A valuation

 Step 1: Pre-formation

 Decisions on who owns what are typically casual and verbal, e.g., a 50:50 split.
 You are working on the project part-time, in the evenings and weekends and have no employees yet.
 At this early stage a cap table can be overkill but if you are not working solo, there are some small but important preparatory details that are worth spending time on.